nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ---

 ### ⚠️ What Happens Inside Suspension Point on Cancellation
-- When a coroutine is cancelled during a suspension point like delay(), yield(), or withContext, that suspending function throws a CancellationException.
+- When a coroutine is cancelled during a suspension point like delay(), yield(), or withContext, that suspending function implicitly throws a CancellationException.

 ```
 suspend fun main() {